Schniz/cmd-ts/docs/introduction.md

 ### A command line argument parser written in TypeScript

-Much like `commander` and similar Node.js tools, the goal of `cmd-ts` is to providing your users a superior experience while using your app from the terminal.
+Much like `commander` and similar Node.js tools, the goal of `cmd-ts` is to provide your users a superior experience while using your app from the terminal.

 `cmd-ts` is built with TypeScript and tries to bring soundness and ease of use to CLI apps.
 It is fully typed and allows custom types as CLI arguments.
 More on that on the next paragraph.